-I have applied countless times for a receptionist position with staffing agencies and recruitment companies.
+I have applied to many jobs for a receptionist position with staffing agencies and recruitment companies.
 I have never received any response.
 Not even a phone call!
-I really don’t understand how they operate.
-Please could you explain how I can work effectively with recruiters in my field?
+I don’t understand how they operate.
+Please could you explain how I can work effectively with recruiters in my field.
 I am part of a supported employment program for youth with developmental disabilities at Reena and my job coach suggested that I reach out to you with this question.

 Signed: Recruiter Resistance

-To help answer your question, I consulted with a leader in the industry, Raffi Toughlouian, Vice President at IFG – International Financial Group, as well as the job coaches from Reena’s Supported Employment Service (RSES) for youth with developmental disabilities.
-They have clarified some of the confusion around the role of recruiters in the job search process, and tips on how to work effectively with recruiters:
+To help answer your question, I consulted with a leader in the industry, Raffi Toughlouian, Vice President at IFG – International Financial Group, as well as the job coaches from Reena’s Supported Employment Services (RSES for youth with developmental disabilities.
+They have clarified some of the confusion around the role of recruiters in the job search process, and tips on how to work effectively with them:

 - Be ready.
 Recruiting firms work quickly.
 You cannot bring in a job coach.
 Remember, the recruiter only makes money from their “client” (employer)” if you are placed.
 If the recruiter feels your resume and/or social media profiles meet the qualifications of their “client” (employer), you will be invited in to be interviewed and potentially tested for work that is technical or office related.
 This is usually done before the interview with the prospective employer.
 You can be recruited on LinkedIn.
 Your resume may be requested after an interview if at all.

 - Do your research.
-Often, successful recruiters specialize in one particular profession/area of expertise and are subject matter experts in those fields.
+Often, successful recruiters specialize in one particular profession or industry.
 Therefore, job-seekers should identify companies and positions they are specifically qualified for and seek out recruiters who work with them.
-This is especially true for upper management roles, as companies searching to fill these positions typically rely on an established relationship with a recruiter or recruiting firm.
-Note: You have the right to register with more than one search firm.
+You have the right to register with more than one staffing/recruitment firm.

 - Be flexible to both permanent, part-time, contract and/or temporary assignments (refer to my case above).
 After you apply for jobs on the staffing agency’s site, follow up with the recruiter assigned to the job (usually at the bottom of the job posting) with a phone call to make sure he or she received your resume and application.